CouchPotato/CouchPotatoV1/README.md

 * Trailer downloading
 * Quality options to download best available.
 Overwrite if better is found.
 * A "Coming Soon" page with soon to be released DVD and Theater info.
+* Support for NZBs.org, NZBMatrix, Newznab.com and ThePirateBay.

 ![preview thumb](http://github.com/RuudBurger/CouchPotato/raw/master/media/images/screenshot.png)